-NOTE: 4-Hers typically exchange state-specific 'trinkets'
+NOTE: It is common for 4-H'ers to exchange state-specific 'trinkets'

-THURSDAY, November 16
+THURSDAY, November 21

-7:00 a.m.
-Extension Committee - Set Up Contests - West Hall, Fair and Expo Ctr.
+- 7:00 a.m.
+Extension Committee Finish set up of contests West Hall, Fair and Expo Center. - 8:00 a.m.
+POULTRY JUDGING Last minute contest briefing and distribution of groups to classes they will start judging on: Coaches and contestants Meeting room 3, West Hall, Fair and Expo Center - 8:15 a.m.
+JUDGING CONTESTANTS Coaches and Chaperones

-8:00 a.m.
-POULTRY JUDGING - Check-in - Lobby -- West Hall, Fair and Expo Ctr.
+Contest Briefing for Judging Contest - Room 3 -- West Hall, Fair and Expo Center.

-8:15 a.m.
-JUDGING CONTESTANTS - Coaches and Chaperones Contest Briefing for Judging Contest - Room 3 -- West Hall, Fair and Expo Ctr.
+Class 3 Reasons will be held in Rooms W15, W16, W17 -- West Hall, Fair and Expo

-Class 3 Reasons will be held in Rooms W15, W16, W17 -- West Hall, Fair and Expo Ctr.
-Class 5 Reasons will be held in Rooms W15, W16, W17 -- West Hall, Fair and Expo Ctr.
+Class 5 Reasons will be held in Rooms W15, W16, W17 -- West Hall, Fair and Expo Center.

-Before EGG CHEF CHALLANGE--Contestants and Coaches
+EGG CHEF CHALLANGE - Contestants enter the preparation area